-Your primary care physician can be a family practitioner, pediatrician, or internist who practices as a primary care provider.
+Your primary care provider can be a family practitioner, pediatrician, or internist who practices as a primary care provider.
 Women may also select an Obstetrician/ Gynecologist.
-Your primary care physician will provide most of your healthcare or give you a referral to see a specialist.
+Your primary care provider will provide most of your healthcare or give you a referral to see a specialist.

-If you want to change primary care physicians or if your primary care physician leaves the Plan, call us.
+If you want to change primary care providers or if your primary care provider leaves the Plan, call us.
 We will help you select a new one.